Example-Driven Intent Prediction with Observers: Analysis

 \section{Analysis}

-This section describes several experiments that were carried out to show the unique benefits of example-driven training and observers, as well as to validate our hypothesis regarding the two methods.
+This section describes several experiments that were carried out to show the unique benefits of observers and example-driven training, as well as to validate our hypothesis regarding the two methods.
 First, we show that with the example-driven formulation for intent prediction, we can attain strong performance on intents unseen during training.
 Next, we show that the generalization to new intents transfers across datasets.
-Finally, we carry out a probing experiment demonstrates that the latent representation of the observers contains greater semantic information about the input.
+Next, we carry out a probing experiment that demonstrates that the latent representation of the observers contains greater semantic information about the input.
+Finally, we discuss an ablation over the number of observers used which demonstrates that the benefit of observers is primarily a consequence of the disentangled attention.